sb2345/okckd.github.io/source/_posts/thoughts/2014-08-26-Ten-years-is-a-long-time.md

 ---
 layout: post
-title: "Ten years is a long time"
+title: "[Thoughts] Ten years is a long time"
 comments: true
 category: Thoughts
 tags: [thoughts]
 ---

 ### Life isn't always going along nicely.

+Remember this.

+Keep Holding On of Avril Lavigne.

 	You're not alone, together we stand
 	I'll be by your side you know I'll take your hand